sayuru-akash/solana-batch-mint/README.md

 - `-h` or `--help`: This flag is used to print the usage of the script

+## Configuration Setup
+- The repository already includes a dummy configuration file with minimum requirements.
+This should be edited with the settings of your NFT collection and placed in the same directory as the script.
+- The price, the number of the NFTs, owner wallet address, and information goes in this config.json file.
+- To find out more about how to edit and set up your config.json, check out this <a href="https://docs.metaplex.com/candy-machine-v2/configuration">documentation.</a>

 ### Initial Mint
 The `initial_mint` command will ensure that your environment is properly setup with all the modules and libraries required to mint images.
 It will also mint your initial set of images.